c4milo/handlers/session/README.md

 * Automatically saves session data at the end of each request-response lifecycle.

-* Only calls backing store if session data actually changed.
+* Only makes calls to backing store if session data actually changed.

 * Secured by default through HTTP and secured only cookies, that are also encrypted and authenticated using XSalsa20 and Poly1305.